 No matter which networking method we choose to embrace, we must know why we are networking.
 Obviously we all need to take care of our financial obligations, but if there’s not a bigger purpose behind our wallet, perhaps we need to take a good look in the mirror and consider there might be some spiritual and personal development we need to pursue.

 We spend the majority of our lives working and we have an impact on the people we cross paths with even if we don’t realize it.
 The very first question I ask a business client or a student when I consult with them is “Why did you choose this line of work or field of study?”
 Most of the time I either receive an “I don’t know” answer or “Because I want to help people.”
 I continue asking why until we hit the heart of who that person is at the core.
-For example, I do what I do because I am all too familiar with personal tragedy and loss, and I know what it takes to rise up out of shattered dreams and innocence and get back in the game with confidence and new sense of purpose.
+For example, I do what I do because I am all too familiar with personal tragedy and loss, and I know what it takes to rise up out of shattered dreams and innocence and get back in the game with confidence and a new sense of purpose.
 There are many people I need to connect with to inspire them to keep moving forward.
 My personal why statement is, “Transformed lives…powerful connections.”
 Every choice I make, every event I attend, every connection I make must align with my why statement, otherwise I’m doing myself and others a disservice.

 The second key to successful networking is the how.
 There is no sugar coating this one – be a person of integrity and follow up.
 We need to say what we mean, do what we say, and follow up to ensure expectations were met, and if not fix it if it is within our control to do so.
 I have taught people over the years the how behind networking, and for me the best way to learn that is in an exclusive referral group format such as The Referrals Group.
 Being laser-focused on building our skills as master networkers is the secret to our own success, because Zig Ziglar was right when he said, “You will get all you want in life when you help others get all they want in life.”
 It’s the oxymoron of our lives – give to get.

-In conclusion, as the title indicated, if we claim (or have earned a reputation) to be networking queens or kings, we must have “treasure” to show for it.
+In conclusion, if we claim (or have earned a reputation) to be networking kings or queens, we must have “treasure” to show for it.
 How many lives are we positively impacting?
 How many clients wouldn’t know what to do if they didn’t have our expertise and help?
 How many people refer us to others?
 How many people are following our lead?
 How much of our true self do our family and friends get?
 How do we help the poor and the needy?
 How do we invest in the next generation?
 The answers to these questions and more will show us what state our treasure boxes are in.
 What are we filling them with?